 - Add your business name to the image file name for Google images SEO.
-By adding your business name to the file name your image may be found in Google Image Search or even in the search results for your business name.
+By adding your business name to the file name, your image may be found in Google Image Search or the search results for your business name.
 This increases your chances of being found.

-- If you’re using both your keyword and your business name then you’ll want to decide which one is more important to you (probably your keyword) and end with that.
+- If you’re using both your keyword and your business name, then you’ll want to decide which is more important to you (probably your keyword) and end with that.
 Example – rachel-bakery-homemade-chocolate-cake.jpg

-Optimizing your file names for SEO can help Google better understand what your website page or blog post is about.
+Optimizing your file names for SEO can help Google better understand your website page or blog post.
 It’s one more signal to Google that you have this content.
 Spending a few minutes renaming and optimizing your image files can help your overall SEO results.